rezwanul7/rezwanul7/README.md

 ### 🚀 What I Do

-- I **write code**, build applications, and deploy them to the cloud.
+- I **write code**, build dynamic data-driven apps, and deploy them to the cloud.
 - I **communicate** problems and ideas effectively to drive solutions.
 - I provide **end-to-end services** in:
   - **Web Application Development** 🌐